Bezdarnost/Contrast/insides/README.md

 <details>
 <summary>Plans and hypothesis</summary>

-- I need to add registers in model
+- I need to add registers in model.
+New thought: Its very hard to implement in vmamba blocks registers, because they use 2D input, not 1D as a transformers or VIM
 - Replace Softmax to Clipped Softmax as in this [paper](https://arxiv.org/abs/2306.12929).
-It makes model slower by 20%, not worth it
+New thought: It makes model slower by 20%, not worth it
-- Try to use Windows in some Mamba blocks to better manage diagonal information on images
+- Try to use Windows in some Mamba blocks to better manage diagonal information on images.
+New thought: Its decrease the model capability, overlap cross attention blocks from Contrast have already managed well with problem with diagonal information.
-- Probably use Multi-Query Attention(MQA)
+- Probably use Multi-Query Attention(MQA).
+New thought: basically don't worth it, because window attention is already very powerful
 - Use mamba-2 insted of mamba-1 blocks

 </details>